 The huntsman spider, a type of tarantula, has a flat body with long legs, which helps it hide in crevices or under pieces of bark.
 The females lay their eggs in these same spaces and may stand guard over their egg sacks for weeks!

-Learn more: Australian Museum
+Learn More: Australian Museum

 28. Husky

 The Siberian husky is a favorite breed for pet owners- as long as they can keep up with this active dog!
 Originally bred as working sled dogs, huskies have a long history of making deliveries in snow-ridden areas.
-They are friendly but mischievous and need plenty of exercises!
+They are friendly but mischievous and need plenty of exercise!

 29. Hyena

 Though not as famous as its more ferocious counterparts, the hyena is Africa’s most common predator.
 Their reputation as scavengers also causes them to be viewed as pests by local farmers who sometimes hunt them.
-The three distinct species, striped, brown, and spotted, are distinguished by their coats.
+The three distinct species; striped, brown, and spotted, are distinguished by their coats.

-Learn more: African Wildlife Foundation
+Learn More: African Wildlife Foundation

 30. Hyrax